 The simple answer is “they couldn’t”, and so they now must charge a very reasonable set-up fee of ₤100 Sterling for each order for custom work.

-As I’ve already mentioned, custom orders can take 10-12 weeks from time of order and sometimes longer – it all depends on their workload.
+As I’ve already mentioned, custom orders can take anywhere between 10 and 27 weeks, depending on the mill’s volume of work.
 It is well worth the wait, as the quality of this custom cloth is by far the best in the industry.

 I MUCH prefer to take the measurements myself, but I must accept that this will not be possible in all cases.